ros2/rviz/rviz_visual_tests/docs/documentation.md

 desired name as an argument to the capture methods (i.e. `captureRenderWindow()`, `captureMainWindow()` or `assertMainWindowIdentity()`).

-Given that we want image references to be provided to the user in the source directory, it is important for the tests to be stable when it comes to comparing screenshots taken on different machines.
-If the images are taken on different screens, in fact, they will almost certainly not be pixel-wise identical, so that the pixel-by-pixel comparison will fail even if the test should pass.
+Given that we want reference images to be provided to the user in the source directory, it is important for the tests to be stable when it comes to comparing screenshots taken on different machines.
+If the images are taken on different screens, in fact, they will almost certainly not be pixelwise identical, so that the pixel-by-pixel comparison will fail even if the test should pass.
-For the moment this issue is addressed by computing the MSE (Mean Square Error) for the two pictures and comparing it to a threshold value that can be set by the user (by default it is equal to 0.0005, to take in account small fluctuations due to different screens).
+For the moment this issue is addressed by computing the MSE (Mean Square Error) for the two pictures and comparing it to a threshold value that can be set by the user (by default it is equal to 0.01, to take in account small fluctuations due to different screens).
-NB: the MSE is a value between 0 (if the images are identical) and 1 (if the difference image is completely white, which would happen if for each pixel the color difference is equal to 1 - i.e.
+**NB**: the MSE is a value between 0 (if the images are identical) and 1 (if the difference image is completely white, which would happen if for each pixel the color difference is equal to 1 - i.e.
 maximal: each channel of an `Ogre::ColorValue` is between 0 and 1 - for every channel).
 If the computed MSE is found to be bigger than the set threshold, then the test will fail, otherwise it will pass.
 To set the threshold value, another CMake flag is provided:
 `MSEThreshold`, and the user can set it via command line when starting the tests:

         ament test --cmake-args -DEnableVisualTests=TRUE  -DMSEThreshold=0.001

 Because of the heuristic nature of this method, the appropriate threshold value will depend on the single test and on the context.

-NB: all the three cmake flags values are automatically cached by cmake, meaning that if they are not specified, the last set values will be used.
+**NB**: all the three CMake flag values are automatically cached by CMake, meaning that if they are not specified, the values used for the last run will be used.

 ## GUI interaction